ioana-dobre/portfolio/index.markdown

 ![portfolio picture](assets/portfolio_picture.png){:width="250px"}

-I offer English to Romanian translating, proofreading and transcribing services.
+I offer English to Romanian translating, subtitling, proofreading and transcribing services.
 I am native in Romanian and advanced in English (C1).

 My areas of expertise are:
--  academic subjects: sociology, ethnology, human resources and social work
+-  academic subjects: sociology, ethnology
 -  marketing
 -  journalistic articles ([see my Global Voices profile](https://ro.globalvoices.org/author/ioana-dobre))

 I am well organized, self driven, reliable and I have experience in working remotely.
 As a professional, I'm proficient in the following software:
 - Microsoft Word
 - OmegaT (for translating)
+- Subtitle Edit (for subtitling)
 - ExpressScribe (for transcribing)
-- Subtitle Edit (for subtitling)

 ## My projects